mahi25bce10912/GRIDEYE/README.md

 ## 💡 Our Solution

-VisionGrid introduces an intelligent traffic management framework capable of:
+Grideye introduces an intelligent traffic management framework capable of:

 ✅ Predicting incident severity